RA-SPL/Ontology-RA-SPL/README.md

 - **LadleHandlingOntology.owl** – Main ontology file developed in Protégé.

-- **Ethical assessment at Umeå University.pdf** - Self assessment form provided by Umeå University and signed by Henrik Björklund, Associate professor at Department of Computing Science
+- **Ethical assessment at Umeå University.pdf** - Self assessment form provided by Umeå University and signed by authorized decision-maker appointed by the head of department.

 Created by:
 - John Granström {jogr0143@student.umu.se}